Complete classification of planar p-elasticae: Classification, representation, and regularity of -elasticae

 where $N\geq1$, $\{\sigma_j\}_{j=1}^N\subset\{+,-\}$, and $0\leq s_1<\dots<s_N\leq L$ such that $s_{j+1}\geq s_j+2\K_p(1)$ for $j=1,\dots,N-1$.
 After the canonical extension of $k$ from $[0,L]$ to $[\min\{0,s_1-\K_p(1)\},\max\{L,s_N+\K_p(1)\}]$ and shifting the parameter (and redefining $L$), we may additionally suppose that $s_1-\K_p(1)=0$ and $s_N+\K_p(1)=L$.
 Now, if we let

-then by \eqref{eq:0307-2} we deduce that the signed curvature of the arclength parameterized curve $\gamma_f$ defined in \eqref{eq:EP3-2} with the $L_j$'s in \eqref{eq:0307-3} and the $\sigma_j$'s in \eqref{eq:0307-1} is exactly given by the function $k_f$ in \eqref{eq:0307-2}.
-Since any given curvature defines a unique arclength parameterized planar curve up to rigid motion, the proof is now complete.
+then by \eqref{eq:0307-2} we deduce that the signed curvature of the arclength parametrized curve $\gamma_f$ defined in \eqref{eq:EP3-2} with the $L_j$'s in \eqref{eq:0307-3} and the $\sigma_j$'s in \eqref{eq:0307-1} is exactly given by the function $k_f$ in \eqref{eq:0307-2}.
+Since any given curvature defines a unique arclength parametrized planar curve up to rigid motion, the proof is now complete.

 \textbf{Case IV} (\textsl{Orbitlike $p$-elastica})\textbf{.} Similar to Case II and Case III, we may only consider the curvature of the form

 and compute the corresponding curve $\gamma_o$ and the tangential angle $\theta_o$ defined by